rht-labs/enablement-docs/2-attack-of-the-pipelines/README.md

 ## Extension Tasks
 > _Ideas for go-getters.
 Advanced topic for doers to get on with if they finish early.
 These will usually not have a solution and are provided for additional scope._

+ - Add a GitHub Webhook to trigger your build on each commit
  - Create a _promote-to-uat_ phase after the <master> branch deploy
  - Add MongoDB Stateful set for the UAT environment (or test)
  - Do some other stuff

 ## Additional Reading
 > List of links or other reading that might be of use / reference for the exercise

+ -  What's in a package.json?

 ## Slide links
 > link back to the deck for the supporting material